Our website uses cookies for statistical purposes.

 The taxation principles for the types of companies in Hong Kong

-Taxation is another important issue when choosing the suitable business form.
+Taxation is another important issue when choosing a suitable business form.
 Locally incorporated companies are taxed on their income derived from Hong Kong and branches are taxed in the same manner as subsidiaries.

-The following taxes apply in case of corporations in Hong Kong:
+The following taxes apply in the case of corporations in Hong Kong:

 • Corporate income tax: 8.25% on the first HKD 2 million and 16.5% on the rest of the taxable profits;